 The long-awaited OCIO feature is here, now we gotta find how it works.

-We can break the workflow into 4 sections : Input
+We can break the workflow into 4 sections : Input, Workspace,

 potentially decoded and then encoded, depending on what the section required.